GoogleCloudPlatform/cloud-hackathons/hacks/ai-app/README.md

 - Part1: Creating GenAI flows that power this app.
 - Part1: Building security and validation into model responses.
 - Part1: Run this application locally.
-- Part2: Make this a fully cloud based application (Deploy the application on GCP) using firebase, cloudrun, memory store for redis.
+- Part2: Build in testing and monitoring for the app.
+- Part2: Design SLIs, and SLOs for the app.

 [![Movie Guru](https://img.youtube.com/vi/l_KhN3RJ8qA/0.jpg)](https://youtu.be/l_KhN3RJ8qA)